 Ride from St. Mary's into Canada’s Waterton-Glacier International Peace Park.

 Bike across the border into Canada and Waterton-Glacier International Peace Park.
 Bring your passport!
 Watch for elk, moose, and bighorn sheep as you cruise along the rolling prairie, overlooked by the craggy peaks of the Canadian Rockies.
-Stay tonight in charming Waterton townsite, a dainty burgh grandfathered into the park.
+Stay tonight in charming Waterton townsite, a historic burgh grandfathered into the park.

 Ride part of the spectactular Bow Valley Parkway on your way to sparkling Lake Louise.

 Travel north to Banff and ride beside the Bow River on the Bow Valley Parkway.
 Pedal through the virgin evergreen forest of Banff National Park and beside the sparkling river to Lake Louise.
 This remarkable area is “filled with glittering snowcapped peaks, valleys draped in evergreen forests, turquoise lakes, flowered alpine meadows, glaciers, hot springs, waterfalls, and abundant wildlife,” says National Geographic Traveler.
-Spend two nights here at Moraine Lake Lodge, a guest favorite.
+Spend two nights here at Deer Lodge, a guest favorite.

 Hike to the Plain of Six Glaciers, or take an optional bike ride.

 Turquoise Lake Louise is a sight to behold.
 Hike beside it up a well-maintained trail to a European style teahouse overlooking the Plain of Six Glaciers.
 Not up for a hike?
 Take a shorter walk, bicycle into adjoining Yoho National Park, get a massage...or just relax at the inn.